Cookies on this website

 1. Overview of Award

-MPLS Division and SCG Chemicals Public Company Limited (SCGC) are delighted to announce the launch of the annual SCGC Fund for Innovation and Research in Sustainability and Technology (SCGC-FIRST).
-This internal University administrated fund aims to support visionary and imaginative solutions relevant to global challenges and opportunities of the 21st century.
+The MPLS Division, in collaboration with SCG Chemicals Public Company Limited (SCGC), announces the third round of the SCGC Fund for Innovation and Research in Sustainability and Technology (SCGC-FIRST).
+This University-administered fund is established to support visionary, ground-breaking and transformative research that addresses the critical challenges and emerging opportunities of the 21st century.
+The fund is intended to enable pioneering research with the potential to deliver real-world impact.

 The creation of SCGC-FIRST builds on a decade-long and highly productive strategic partnership between the Department of Chemistry and SCGC, which resulted in the establishment of the SCG-Oxford Centre of Excellence.
 However, the magnitude of the current challenges requires a broader collaboration among a range of relevant disciplines within the University, including cutting-edge manufacturing technology and machinery, digital systems to control manufacturing processes, and a low environmental footprint approach to reduce greenhouse gas emissions with clean and renewable energy sources.